AndreWohnsland/CocktailBerry/docs/commands.md

 When debug is active, the data will be send to the **/debug** endpoint.
 This endpoint will only log the payload (request.json), but not send it anywhere.
 You can also show the program version, this is also shown at program start in the console.
+In addition, you may want to display another name than CocktailBerry, which is the default.
+Use the `-n` option, like `-n "YourName"`, to set a custom name.
+If you want omit the machine name, version and platform data, use the `-q` flag.

+In case you want to hide the terminal completely, see [this section](faq.md#how-to-minimize-start-terminal).

 ## Updating Local Database